 Links will also create pathways that encourage your web visitors to stay on your site longer.
 They make it easy for a reader to find other content you’ve written that they will also enjoy, and this creates lasting exposure for blog posts you published in the past.
 If you are about to publish a post that’s all about running background checks on prospective tenants, throw in a link to that post you published a year ago about tenant screening or avoiding evictions.
 If your readers enjoy your new post about background checks, they will appreciate the suggestion to continue reading about related topics, and you’ve already done the legwork on producing that content.
 Hold onto your readers longer and gain traffic on old posts.

-SEO Blogging Tip #4: Look at Headers, Tags, and Categories
+Blogging Tip #4: Look at Headers, Tags, and Categories to Boost Your Search Engine Optimization

 Take a look at headers, tags, and categories.
 Divide up all those great paragraphs in your written blog with headers.
 This gives readers the opportunity to skim your content easily, and Google will be able to decipher the different portions of your blog.
 Note that creating a header is different than simply making your title bold or increasing the font size.
 You’ll want to use the H1 and H2 tags on your blog site as a best practice.
 Use the keywords in headers if you can, but remember – don’t force it when it doesn’t make sense.